 Policies to consider

-This sounds like some innocent considerations, however, inbound connectivity starts a plethora of additional questions.
+These sound like some innocent considerations, however, inbound connectivity is the starting point of a plethora of additional questions.
 Can such servers be placed together if they are supposed to be accessed from externally?
-What about accessing them from internally?
+What about accessing them from internally as well?
 How to treat service invocation calls coming from such servers, e.g. from the web application to the service or the DB layer?
-Where should these secondary servers be placed, anyway?
+Where should these secondary servers (e.g. DB) be placed, anyway?
 What is the difference between an authenticated user on a customer application and an unauthenticated user on a public web application?
-What is the correct authentication level anyway?
-How to authenticate machines and how would that compare?
+What is the correct authentication level?
+How to authenticate machines and how would that compare to users?
 How to implement secure systems administration?